jethrocarr/puppet-training/modules/01-fundamentals.md

 ## Homework

+Any time you see homework, it's some additional interesting challenges to look at or questions to solve - feel free to do these during training if you're ahead of the masses.

 * Learn about the different ways Puppet agent can be run.
 * Is there a way Puppet can be disabled on a system?